Trump confident Hong Kong and China will 'work things out' after protests

 Trump said on Wednesday he had a “feeling” that a U.S.-China trade deal could be reached, but again threatened to increase tariffs on Chinese goods if no agreement was made.

-Reporting by David Brunnstrom in Washington; Additional reporting by Steve Holland and Doina Chiacu in Washington; Editing by James Dalgleish, Rosalba O'Brien and Leslie Adler
+Reporting by David Brunnstrom in Washington; Additional reporting by Steve Holland and Doina Chiacu in Washington; editing by Rosalba O'Brien, Leslie Adler and James Dalgleish